Vikas210-dev/tokimoby/README.md

-# StoryFlix
+# Tokimoby

 Watch Stories.
 Feel Emotions.

 ## About

-StoryFlix is a mobile-first short video story platform featuring multilingual content.
-Watch, feel, and connect with stories in your preferred language.
+Tokimoby is a mobile-first short video story platform featuring multilingual content.
+Watch, feel, and connect with stories in your preferred language (English, French, Spanish).

 ## Technologies